Tech-invite3GPPspaceIETFspace

 During a handover from a gNB supporting PDU Set based handling to another gNB, the source gNB signals the PDU Set Information over Xn-U if the target node has signalled the support of PDU Set based handling in the Xn Handover Request Acknowledge message.

-During a handover from a gNB not supporting PDU Set based handling to a gNB supporting PDU Set based handling, the target gNB may indicate the support of PDU Set based handling to the SMF during the Path Switch Request procedure (in case of Xn handover) or Handover Resource Allocation procedure (in case of NG handover), the SMF will act as specified in TS 23.501.
-If the indication is absent, the SMF infers that PDU Set based handling is not supported by the target NG-RAN node, then the SMF will act as specified in TS 23.501.
+During a handover, transition from RRC_INACTIVE to RRC_CONNECTED or RRC re-establishment from a gNB not supporting PDU Set based handling to a gNB supporting PDU Set based handling, the target/new serving gNB may indicate the support of PDU Set based handling to the SMF during the Path Switch Request procedure or Handover Resource Allocation procedure (in case of NG handover), the SMF will act as specified in TS 23.501.
+If the indication is absent, the SMF infers that PDU Set based handling is not supported by the target/new serving gNB node, then the SMF will act as specified in TS 23.501.

 Up